oddbird/sass/spec/statement.md

   * Add the result of [Consuming a Statement in the `scss` syntax] to `statements`.

-  [Consuming a Statement Sequence in the `scss` format]: #consuming-a-statement-sequence-in-the-scss-format
+  [Consuming a Statement Sequence in the `scss` syntax]: #consuming-a-statement-sequence-in-the-scss-syntax

   * Consume any whitespace.